At some point, you will have to store your electric scooter.

 You need a clean, dark, dry place.

 If possible, store your scooter in your home.
-It will likely remain within a comfortable temperature, so it will be in great shape.
 I’ve found that my scooter fits perfectly under my bed, but any free corner of your home will be a perfect spot.

 There is a possibility to rent out a space for this purpose.
 While it will not be cheap, it is still better than leaving it under no roof.